Bridge Design: Elastomeric Bearing Pads and Their Role

-Over seven kilometers long, the San Francisco-Oakland Bay Bridge was constructed with around 250 million kilograms of steel and accommodates over a quarter of a million vehicles per day.
-If each vehicle is assumed to have a mass of 1800 kg, then the Bay Bridge must support a mass of 450 million kg of vehicles per day, and around 500 thousand kg at any given time.
+Over seven kilometers long, the San Francisco-Oakland Bay Bridge accommodates a quarter of a million vehicles per day.
+The bridge, constructed using close to 250 million kilograms of steel must support a mass of 450 million kg of vehicles per day, and around 500 thousand kg at any given time.

-For those of us who have crossed a major bridge such as the Bay Bridge, the possibility of bridge failure is frightening, especially when crossing a large structure like the Bay Bridge.
-In 1989, the Bay Bridge failed: during the Loma Prieta earthquake caused the Bay Bridge to fail.
-The vibrations from the earthquake sheared the bolts that fastened a section of the bridge into its seating.
-As the earthquake vibrations increased, the section was pushed to the east, and the west end of the section shifted beyond the edge of the seating, causing the entire bridge section to collapse; the collapse location was at pier E9, which is located halfway between Yerba Buena Island and Oakland.
+The possibility of bridge failure is frightening, especially when crossing a large structure like the Bay Bridge.
+In 1989, the Loma Prieta earthquake caused the Bay Bridge to fail.
+The vibrations from the earthquake were so intense, they sheared the bolts that fastened a section of the bridge into its seating.
+As the earthquake vibrations increased, the section was shifted seven inches to the east and the west end of the section shifted beyond the edge of the seating, causing the entire bridge section to collapse onto the bottom deck; the collapse location was at pier E9, which is located halfway between Yerba Buena Island and Oakland.

 The Bay Bridge was designed to withstand earthquakes by implementing technology that allowed the bridge to adapt to such dramatic environmental instances.
-In fact, all bridges are designed to be somewhat flexible with an underlying and embedded “bend or break” design philosophy: it is assumed that the bridge will be subject to somewhat unpredictable external forces and torques caused by wind, temperature changes, heavy traffic loads, and sometimes even earthquakes.
+In fact, all bridges are designed to be moderately flexible with an embedded “bend or break” design philosophy; it is assumed that the bridge will be subject to somewhat unpredictable external forces and torques caused by high wind speeds, temperature changes, heavy traffic, and sometimes even earthquakes.
 So if flexibility is crucial, how is it achieved?

 Bridge Elastomeric Bearing Pads

-Bridge flexibility is achieved by, among other things, a component called a bridge elastomeric bearing pad.
-Elastomeric bearing pads are typically made of a strong and pliable material such as neoprene — a type of heavy-duty industrial rubber.
+Bridge flexibility is primarily achieved by a component called a bridge elastomeric bearing pad.
+This is typically made of a strong and pliable material such as neoprene — a type of heavy-duty industrial rubber.
 These pads are placed in between superstructures such as the bridge beam and substructures such as the vertical supports called piers.
-Their function is to transmit and distribute superstructure loads to the substructure and permit the superstructure to undergo necessary movements (compression, shear, and rotation) without developing any harmful overstress that might compromise the structural integrity of the bridge.
-In an extreme case, when the structural integrity of the bridge is compromised, the bridge could collapse.
+Their primary function is to distribute superstructure loads to the substructure and allow the superstructure to undergo necessary movements in irregular environmental conditions without creating any harmful stresses that might compromise the structural integrity of the bridge.
+When the structural integrity of the bridge is compromised, the bridge could collapse.

-Preventing collapse is not the only function of elastomeric bearing pads.
+Preventing collapse is not the only function of an elastomeric bearing pad.
 The pads extend the life of bridges by reducing wear and tear on bridge materials.
 The pads help governments save money by delaying the replacement of bridges, much like the way shoes allow human beings to walk long distances.

-Incidentally, at pier E9, which was the location of the Bay Bridge failure, elastomeric bearing pads were installed as part of a 1999 seismic retrofit project.
+Incidentally, elastomeric bearing pads were installed at the location of the Bay Bridge failure as part of a 1999 seismic retrofit project.

 3D Engineering Simulation in Bridge Design

 The results can be analyzed by observing Cauchy stresses in a contour plot.
-One can even observe that with the introduction of steel plates for reinforcement, the load carrying capacity of the bearing is enhanced.
+One can even observe that with the introduction of steel plates, the load-carrying capacity of the bearing is enhanced.